 Since Functions allows brands to write custom, the number and variety of use cases are endless.
 Here are a few popular, real-life use cases:

-If the contact center is able to recognize intent (using Maven with Intent Analyzer or another intent analyzer), then a brand can choose to trigger actions from specific intents.
+If the contact center is able to recognize intent (using Conversation Orchestrator with Intent Analyzer or another intent analyzer), then a brand can choose to trigger actions from specific intents.
 For example, if a customer uses the word “outage”, and the brand has identified “outage” as an intent, an action can be triggered to send a proactive alert to the network operation manager.
 Another popular example is if consumer asks to ‘cancel my subscription’ - the intent of ‘cancel’ is identified and can be customized to automatically display the latest retention offer to the agent.

 Fall back decisions mean, if the agent isn’t online, the fallback action can be customized to pass it to the group the agent is apart of, or the same skill as the last agent.
 The sophistication of the conditioning a brand can choose to incorporate into this routing logic is limitless.
 For example, if a brand wants to condition the “last agent” as one that had more than a 5 minute encounter with the customer, that is possible.